 The Solo Girl’s Guide to Stockholm

-If you like My 2 Days in Brussels Itinerary, save it in your Stipple trip planner where you will find destinations, things to do, and accommodation all in one place without juggling between several apps.
+If you like my two days in Brussels itinerary, save it in your Stipple trip planner, where you’ll find destinations, things to do, and accommodations all in one place without juggling between several apps.

 Everything I ate at the Brussels Christmas Markets | See Nic Wander